Guide on Getting Around Taiwan

 Tze-chiang, Chu-kuang, and Fu-hsing all offer reserved seating.
 Local and Fast Local don’t.
 Therefore, if you intend on taking the Taroko or Puyuma classes, you’re required to reserve seating.

-2. Taiwan High-Speed Rail
+2. Taiwan High-Speed Rail: Quickest Intercity Travel

-The THSR only runs on the West Coast and costs more than the commuter.
+The THSR runs on the West Coast and costs more than the commuter.
 However, if you’re looking to save time, it’s well worth the investment.

 For instance, going from Taipei to Kaohsiung will take you 60–120 minutes.
 Whereas, if you take the bus or commuter, it’ll take 270–360 minutes.
 When taking the Taiwan High-Speed Rail, you’ll have access to food and snacks and feel like you’re on an airliner.